darklang/dark/docs/production/running-scripts-in-prod.md

 # Running scripts/one-off binaries in production

-_We're rethinkng how this works after we switch to F#.
+_We're rethinking how this works after we switch to F#.
 Maybe .fsx files?_

 Sometimes, hopefully rarely, you want to interactively run some code against the production database.
 This is generally to facilitate/backfill a data migration.
 The most common